wavebyrd/great_expectations/docs/docusaurus/docs/core/define_expectations/organize_expectation_suites.md

    ```python title="Python input" name="docs/docusaurus/docs/core/define_expectations/_examples/organize_expectations_into_suites.py - add Expectation Suite to the Data Context"
    ```

-   With a File or GX Cloud Data Context your saved Expectation Suite will be available between Python sessions.
+   With a File Data Context your saved Expectation Suite will be available between Python sessions.
 You can retrieve your Expectation Suite from your Data Context with the following code:

    ```python title="Python input" name="docs/docusaurus/docs/core/define_expectations/_examples/organize_expectations_into_suites.py - retrieve an Expectation Suite"
    ```